What is a hung Parliament?

 There are 650 MPs, so the smallest number you need on your side for each vote is 326.
 That's equal to half of all the MPs, plus one.

-So to get to 326, political parties sometimes have to work together.
+But to get to 326, political parties sometimes work together.

 Watch this video as Jenny explains...